House Speaker Mike Johnson endorses Trump, defends ‘stolen election' claims

 - Trump had not officially endorsed Johnson when he became the Republican Party's fourth nominee for speaker during a drawn-out scramble to replace ousted Speaker Kevin McCarthy, R-Calif.

-House Speaker Mike Johnson on Tuesday endorsed Donald Trump for the 2024 Republican presidential nomination, while defending the former president's efforts to undermine his 2020 election loss to President Joe Biden.
+House Speaker Mike Johnson on Tuesday endorsed former President Donald Trump for the 2024 Republican presidential nomination for what appeared to be the first time.

 "I'm all in for President Trump," Johnson said on CNBC's "Squawk Box."
-"I expect he'll be our nominee, and we have to make Biden a one-term president."
+"I expect he'll be our nominee, and we have to make [President Joe] Biden a one-term president."

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

-Trump had not officially endorsed Johnson when he became the Republican Party's fourth nominee for speaker last month, amid a drawn-out scramble to replace ousted Speaker Kevin McCarthy, R-Calif.
+Trump had not officially endorsed Johnson when he became the Republican Party's fourth nominee for speaker during a drawn-out scramble to replace ousted Speaker Kevin McCarthy, R-Calif.

 But Trump gave what he called a "strong suggestion" to "go with the leading candidate, Mike Johnson, & get it done, fast!"

-Trump has dominated the 2024 Republican presidential field, but it is unusual for a party's leader in Congress to publicly endorse a candidate this early in the race, before the first primary vote has been cast.
+Trump has dominated the 2024 Republican presidential field, but still it is unusual for a party's leader in Congress to publicly endorse a candidate this early in the race, before the first primary vote has been cast

 Johnson on Tuesday called himself one of the "closest allies President Trump has in Congress."